FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ![tray-example](./assets/tray.png "Tray example")

 A settings file will be created in the same directory.
-If you want, you can change server adrress, port and click restart on tray.
+If you want, you can change server address, port and click restart on tray.
 Or you can left-click on tray icon which will open a simple UI where you can edit settings in real time:

 ![ui-settings](./assets/ui-settings.png "UI-settings example")